marouenbg/ACHR.cu/paper/paper.md

 To address the imbalance between the workers, dynamic loading balancing as implemented through the OpenMP parallel library in C [@dagum1998openmp] allows assigning fewer points to workers that required more time to solve previous chunks of reactions.
 In the end, the workers converge at the same time.

-Given this background, the generation of 30,000 warmup points using an OpenMP dynamically load balanced implementation (CreateWarmupVF) [@guebila2018dynamic] and the MATLAB version (CreateWarmupMATLAB) were compared on three metabolic models i.e., E. coli core [orth2010reconstruction], P. Putida [@nogales2008genome], and Recon2 [@thiele2013community].
+Given this background, the generation of 30,000 warmup points using an OpenMP dynamically load balanced implementation (CreateWarmupVF) [@guebila2018dynamic] and the MATLAB version (CreateWarmupMATLAB) were compared on three metabolic models i.e., E. coli core [orth2010reconstruction], P. putida [@nogales2008genome], and Recon2 [@thiele2013community].
 The speedup achieved by CreateWarmupVF over CreateWarmupMATLAB was substantial
 (up to 50x in some cases) [@guebila2018dynamic] and showed the power of dynamic load balancing in ill-conditioned parallel problems.
 Using the generated warmup points, the uniform sampling process can start to explore the solution space.

 ## Sampling of the solution space